 - for the purposes of the legitimate interest pursued by the controller or a third party

-The most important and probably the most widely used mechanism for data processing will be consent.
-Companies have to obtain consent from their users prior to using their data.
+Consent will be among most important and probably the most widely used mechanisms for data processing .
+Companies have to obtain consent from their users prior to using their data if no other basis applies.
 This is mostly unambiguous in the GDPR – the rules are stricter.
 We’re mentioning consent here because it is almost always a better option than legitimate interest.

 The “opt-out” mechanism consisting of pre-ticked boxes does not fly under the GDPR radar.
 Explicit opt-in is required, and not only that – you must notify the individual exactly of purposes you will use their data for.
 You do not get a blanket permission for indiscriminate storage and processing of their data, so keep that in mind.
 Processing of data for purposes for which it was not originally collected is allowed only if those purposes are compatible with the original purpose.

 You are also under the obligation to clearly inform the individual of the consequences of giving consent.
 Language should be clear and simple, free of legal jargon and convoluted explanations.

 You can find more on the issue of consent in our other articles, where we deal specifically with the ins and outs of consent under the GDPR.

 The main topic of this article, legitimate interest, is the one leaving most companies and privacy experts thoroughly puzzled.

 The GDPR allows companies to justify the processing of persons’ data by invoking the principle of legitimate interest.
 In other words, that processing should result in concrete benefits to the company or the society at large, and these benefits must be significant.